The capability now exists for your auditors to inspect a

 keyboard) on the phone.
 It also has to be easy to run the audit software that

-you use.
 Note that this means easy to use, when conducting audits.

 A cell phone might be very easy to operate, but it can not run your audit software